ericmuckley/QCMD_calculator/README.md

 ## Running the app

 To use the application, download this repositoary as a zip file, and extract it on the local PC.
 Then open Python and run **app.py** in the *QCMD_calculator* folder.
 Dependencies such as PyQt may need to be installed using *Anaconda* or *pip*.
-All dependencies are listed at the beginning of *app.py* in the imports section.
-To edit the user interface, use *QtDesigner* (it comes prepackaged with *Anaconda*) and open the UI.ui file to edit.
+All dependencies are listed below.
+To edit the user interface, use *QtDesigner* (it comes prepackaged with *Anaconda*) and open the ui.ui file to edit.

+### Dependencies

+* PyQt5
+* numpy
+* pandas
+* matplotlib
+* shapley

 ## Screenshots